 - Pay attention to your sugar intake.
 We all love sugar as it’s found in some form in the majority of the products sold in American grocery stores.
 Soda drinks, candies, cakes, and the like are empty calories.
 But, extra glucose in the body eventually settles in our body fat, and it stays in our bloodstream can lead to insulin resistance and diabetes.
 Too much sugar in any form is bad.

 - Minimize or eliminate stress.
 Excessive stress is the equivalent of binging on junk foods.
 In other words, assess your environment from the workload, environmental chemicals/toxins, people (family, friends, enemies), etc. If there is anything pushing you over the edge, emotionally, deal with it because it silent dealing with you and showing on the scale.

 Genetics, prescription drugs, and other unidentified illnesses such as low stomach acid, malabsorption, and the like, could all play a role in why someone may have ongoing struggles with weight loss.
 However, the above options are a great place to start.
-Need help/support with your weight loss, then consider exploring our holistic nutrition offerings by signing up for a low-cost consultation below or in the right-hand column.
+Need help/support with your weight loss, then consider exploring our A healing approach that looks at the whole person and not just their physical symptoms, in order to eradicate illness and produce well-being in the mind, body, and soul. nutrition offerings by signing up for a low-cost consultation below or in the right-hand column.